Da Vinci Payer Data Exchange

 The Data Export operation SHALL check the consent status for each member §pdex-167 at the time of execution.
 This is necessary to identify members that may have changed their opt-in/opt-out status for sharing with health plans.

-Claims and clinical data SHALL be limited to records with a service date §pdex-169 within 5 years of the date of request for data.
-Prior Authorizations SHALL be limited to Active/Current Prior Authorizations and §pdex-170 Prior Authorizations that have changed status within the last year, as of the date of the information request.
+Claims and clinical data exchanged to satisfy the requesting plan's obligation under 42 CFR 422.121(b)(4)(ii) SHALL include records with a date of service within the 5 years before the request; records older than 5 years MAY also be returned at the responding health plan's discretion. §pdex-169 Prior Authorizations SHALL be limited to Active/Current Prior Authorizations and §pdex-170 Prior Authorizations that have changed status within the last year, as of the date of the information request.

 ExportType